 Gay Ireland - A Complicated Story

-Despite the high esteem for the poet Oscar Wilde, the actor Mícheál Mac Liammóir or the nationalist Roger Casement, homosexuals and especially gay men were not really Ireland's favorite daughters and sons.
-And the LGBT community has long been used to living very much in the closet.
+Despite the high national esteem for the poet Oscar Wilde, the actor Mícheál Mac Liammóir or the nationalist Roger Casement, homosexuals and especially gay men were not historically celebrated or widely accepted in Ireland's even more recent history.
+As a result, the LGBT community has long been used to living very much in the closet.

 Attitudes Towards Homosexuality in Ireland

-Ireland today prides itself in being an inclusive, non-discriminatory society.
-Which essentially means that being gay is not a crime in itself anymore and that you may openly follow your sexual orientation.
-Which does not imply acceptance by all Irish citizens.
-Homosexuality is still widely regarded as sinful and/or an aberration - even an illness.
+Ireland today prides itself in being an inclusive, non-discriminatory society which essentially means that being gay is not a crime in itself anymore and that you may openly follow your sexual orientation.
+Unfortunately, this does not imply acceptance by every single Irish citizen.
+In some circles, homosexuality is still regarded as sinful and/or an aberration - even an illness.

-On the other hand, the gay community has established itself and feels no need to live in hiding anymore - for more on Ireland's gay scene see below.
+On the other hand, the LGBT community has established itself in Ireland and feels no need to live in hiding anymore - for more on Ireland's gay scene see below.
 But note that this is a fairly recent development and that most openly gay Irish are young.
-The older generation often preferring to stay in the closet they are used to.
+The older generation often preferring to stay in the closet.

-While discrimination against gays is officially frowned upon, it still exists.
-Open displays of homosexual affection will in many places at least raise eyebrows.
-And gay men enquiring about a double room may suddenly find the B&B hopelessly overbooked.
+While discrimination against people identifying as LGBT is officially frowned upon, it still exists.
+Open displays of same-sex affection will in many places at least raise eyebrows and gay men enquiring about a double room may suddenly find the B&B hopelessly overbooked.
 Openly gay couples may also attract snide, rude, insulting or downright threatening remarks in pubs.
 Fortunately, most aggression stops at the verbal stage.

 The Gay Scene in Ireland